zxzxzxzhang/tender_spider/README.md

 # Tender Information Web Scraper

-This project is a web scraper tool for gathering tender information from the CCGP website, serving as a foundation for subsequent RAG analysis.
+This project is a web scraper tool for gathering tender information, serving as a foundation for subsequent RAG analysis.
 It utilizes Requests for asynchronous web content retrieval and BeautifulSoup for webpage parsing.

 ## Key Features